 The Century Agenda lists sixteen objectives distributed among four strategies.
 The HPO portion of the LRP lists eleven objectives distributed among five strategies, thus totaling to nine LRP strategies with 27 objectives.
 Each objective details key priority actions that the Port of Seattle will focus on for the upcoming five-year period.
-This year, the staff will add the 2018 milestones as part of the 2018 - 2022 LRP which strengthens alignment with the 2018 Annual Budget approval process and plans.
+This year, the staff included 2018 milestones as part of the 2018 - 2022 LRP which strengthens alignment with the 2018 Annual Budget approval process and plans.

-This briefing presents the proposed changes to the LRP for the 2018 - 2022 period for discussion and feedback from the Commission.
-We will cover the following Century Agenda (CA) and High Performance Organization (HPO) objectives in this briefing:
+This is the second part of a briefing which presents the proposed changes to the LRP for the 2018 - 2022 period for discussion and feedback from the Commission.
+On July 25th, we covered the following Century Agenda (CA) and High Performance Organization (HPO) objectives: